First Baptist Church (Yarmouth, Maine)

 The First Baptist Church is a historic church at 346 Main Street in Yarmouth, Maine, United States.
 The congregation was established in 1796 at the nearby North Yarmouth and Freeport Baptist Meetinghouse.
 It moved to its current location in 1889.

 The building was designed by noted architect John Calvin Stevens.
 Its clock was a donation, added after the completion of the church.

+Yarmouth's former fire chief, Carl Winslow, was the church treasurer from 2000 to 2016.